Katherine Evans and Sarah Cheevers

 Katherine Evans (1618–1692) and Sarah Cheevers (1608–1664) were English Quaker activists who were held captive during the Roman Inquisition in Malta, between December 1658 and August 1663.
-During and after their captivity, Evans and Cheevers published several books that were critical of the Catholic Church and the Spanish Inquisition and promoted their own Quaker beliefs.
+During and after their captivity, Evans and Cheevers published several books that were critical of the Catholic Church and the Inquisition and promoted their own Quaker beliefs.

 Life and family

 Not much is known about the early lives of Evans and Cheevers.
 However, by the time of their arrest, both Evans and Cheevers were married with children.
 They did not have extensive educations, but did know how to read and write fluently.
 This was not unusual for middle-class women in the interregnum period.

 Neither Evans nor Cheevers left full documentation of their conversion to Quakerism, but were both missionaries in Scotland by 1653.
 They did not yet know each other.
 By 1655, Evans encountered her first trouble with the law when she was banished from the Isle of Wight.
 Later in 1655, with other prominent Quaker activists, she was put on trial and eventually imprisoned for visiting Quaker prisoners.

 John and Katherine Evans had several children, and lived in Inglesbatch near Bath, England.
 John Evans was a Quaker minister, and appeared to share Katherine's religious fervour, as indicated by letters that she wrote while in jail that referenced religion strongly.
 She urged her family to respond to "a holy calling."
 Letters from Katherine to John also indicate they had a strong, affectionate relationship, with Katherine referring to John with such terms of endearment as "my right dear and precious husband" and "my dear heart".